Skip to Content

 There are several options when considering a boat trip in Dinant.
 First and the most popular one is the 45-minute river cruise to Ansereme that is included in the all-in ticket with a visit of the Citadel.

-There is another company running river cruises.
-They have the same tours to Ansereme as well, but they also offer a longer – 2 hour – tour that leaves at 2.30 PM and goes all the way to the castle of Freÿr, another tour of 3 hours and possibilities for private tours as well.
+There is also another company running river cruises.
+They have the same tours to Ansereme as well, but they also offer a longer tours.
+They have a 2-hour tour that goes all the way to the castle of Freÿr, another tour of 3 hours, and possibilities for private tours as well.

 If you like to explore the area from the water individually, you can also rent a small electric boat.